ElegantEngineeringTech/laravel-referrer/README.md

 }
 ```

-### Handling Multiple Referrers
+And that's all, now your referrer's sources are automatically captured.

+### Choosing a strategy

 What if a user encounters multiple referrers during their navigation?
 For example, a user might have clicked on multiple Google Ads campaigns or links with different UTM parameters.

+This package supports 3 capture strategy:

+-   First: Only capture the first referrer of each source.
+-   Last: Only capture the last referrer of each source.
+-   All: Capture all referrer.

-In the config file, you can define the strategy to adopt for these cases.
-Here are some examples:
+From the config, you can define a strategy globally using:

-#### Capture the Latest Referrer

 ```php
 use Elegantly\Referrer\Enums\Strategy;

 return [
     //...
     'strategy' => Strategy::Last,